Yuto-Ice: New Japan Pro-Wrestling (2021–present)

-Young Lion (2021–2024)
+Young Lion and foreign excursion (2021–2025)

-Nakashima made his debut for NJPW on February 14, 2021, during the Road to Castle Attack event, facing Yuji Nagata.
+Nakashima made his debut for NJPW on February 14, 2021, during the Road to Castle Attack event, facing Yuya Uemura.
 However, the match was stopped after Nakashima dislocated his elbow.
 Following his recovery, Nakashima participated in NJPW's Young Lion matches, frequently competing against wrestlers like Ryohei Oiwa and Kosei Fujita.
 He achieved his first victory on April 20, 2022, defeating Oiwa.
 In 2023, Nakashima formed a tag team with Oskar Leube, known as "Young Blood".

 In January 2024 at New Year Dash!!, Young Blood wrestled their final match as young lions before embarking on learning excursion (as is customary for NJPW Young Lions), losing to El Phantasmo and Hikuleo.

+Knock Out Brothers (2025–present)

+On the final night of G1 Climax 35 on August 17, 2025, Bullet Club War Dogs leader David Finlay introduced Nakashima (now known as Yuto-Ice) and Leube (now known as Oskar) as the newest members of Bullet Club War Dogs as they attacked Satoshi Kojima, Taichi and Katsuya Murashima.
+Yuto and Oskar also changed their tag team name to "Knock Out Brothers".
+At Destruction in Kobe, Yuto and Oskar defeated Taichi and Tomohiro Ishii to win the IWGP Tag Team Championship, marking their first championship in NJPW.
+On June 14 at Dominion 6.14 in Osaka-jo Hall, Knock Out Brothers lost the titles to United Empire's Great-O-Khan and Henare.